-Shooting in Live View Mode
+Shooting in Live View

 Although they will not appear in the final picture, jagged edges, color fringing, moiré, and bright spots may appear in the monitor, while bright regions or bands may appear in some areas with flashing signs and other intermittent light sources or if the subject is briefly illuminated by a strobe or other bright, momentary light source.
 In addition, distortion may occur with moving subjects, particularly if the camera is panned horizontally or an object moves horizontally at high speed through the frame.
-Flicker and banding visible in the monitor under fluorescent, mercury vapor, or sodium lamps can be reduced using Flicker reduction (268), although they may still be visible in the final photograph at some shutter speeds.
+Flicker and banding visible in the monitor under fluorescent, mercury vapor, or sodium lamps can be reduced using Flicker reduction (\square 213), although they may still be visible in the final photograph at some shutter speeds.
 Avoid pointing the camera at the sun or other strong light sources.
 Failure to observe this precaution could result in damage to the camera's internal circuitry.
+Live view ends automatically if the mode dial is rotated to GUIDE or the mode dial is rotated from GUIDE to another setting.